PepeuFBV/breast_cancer_analysis/README.md

 - 4: Suspicious finding (4a, 4b, 4c)
 - 5: Highly suggestive of malignancy
 - 6: Malignant (biopsy proven)

-The classes are re-mapped to a one-hot encoding format for easier processing in machine learning models.
-The mapping is as follows:

-- 10000000: Negative
-- 01000000: Benign finding
-- 00100000: Probably Benign
-- 00010000: Suspicious finding (4a)
-- 00001000: Suspicious finding (4b)
-- 00000100: Suspicious finding (4c)
-- 00000010: Highly suggestive of malignancy
-- 00000001: Malignant (biopsy proven)

 ## Installation